-The collagen in bone broth will heal your gut lining and reduce intestinal inflammation.
-In addition, collagen will support healthy skin and can reduce the appearance of cellulite.
+The collagen in bone broth heals your gut lining and reduces intestinal inflammation.
+In addition, collagen supports healthy skin and can reduce the appearance of cellulite.
 Also, the glycine in bone broth can detoxify your cells from chemicals and improve brain function.

-I recommend consuming 8oz 1-2x daily as a soup, a plain beverage, or doing a bone broth fast.
-I typically drink 8oz upon waking every morning.
+I recommend consuming eight ounces one to two times daily as a soup, a plain beverage or doing a bone broth fast to get all these wonderful bone broth benefits.
+I typically drink eight ounces upon waking every morning.

 Have you ever had bone broth?
 Do you think you might give it a try?